 Interpreting and translation in primary care

-How NHS contractors can access translation and interpretation services for patients
+How NHS primary care services can access Translation and Interpretation for patients

-If you are a primary care contractor wishing to access translation or interpretation services for your patient, please note that NHS England do not hold contact details for translation and interpreting services.
+If you are wishing to access translation or interpretation services for your patient, please note that NHS England do not hold contact details for translation and interpreting services.
 These are commissioned locally either via your integrated care board (ICB) or your regional NHS England primary care commissioning team.
 We would always suggest reaching out to your local ICB in the first instance.

 Becoming an interpreter